alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 ## Prerequisites
 - A WiFi internet connection
 - Email account credentials associated with your VR setup *(may be provided by WPS)*
-- Smartphone with 2FA app capability
+- Smartphone with 2FA app capability *(WPS recommends Google Authenticator)*
 - Initial coordination with WPS staff for first-time login
 - VR headsets